Overview

 Restart-Computer -Force

-After the server restarts, run these checks in an elevated PowerShell window:
+After the server restarts, run the two checks below.

 Check 1 — Confirm 2023 certificate is in DB: